Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Attributions.md

 #### Modelling

 - Alex Darlington, for meeting with us to discuss what we could improve about the modelling, and proof-reading the end result
+- Jonathan Goodman, for proof-reading the modelling draft
-- ___, for giving a seminar on using COPASI, and continued assistance with it throughout the project
+- \_\_\_, for giving a seminar on using COPASI, and continued assistance with it throughout the project

 #### Wet lab